While the causes of ovarian cancer are still unknown, scientists have some theories:

 - Though thought of as male hormones, androgens are found in women at lower levels, and may play a role in ovarian cancer;

-- And because tubal litigation and hysterectomy seem to lower risk, others have hypothesized that external substances that can cause cancer may enter the body through the vagina and pass through the uterus and fallopian tubes to the ovaries.
+- And because tubal ligation and hysterectomy seem to lower risk, others have hypothesized that external substances that can cause cancer may enter the body through the vagina and pass through the uterus and fallopian tubes to the ovaries.

 Additionally, based on research, it is believed that many if not almost all high-grade serous ovarian cancers (the most common subtype) previously thought to originate in the ovaries actually arise from precursor lesions that begin in the fallopian tubes.
 Primary Peritoneal Carcinoma (PPC) is thought to develop from cells in the lining of the abdomen and pelvis, called the peritoneum.
 These cells are very similar to cells on the surface of the ovaries—some researchers believe PPC may also begin in the cells lining the fallopian tubes.
 Other subtypes diagnosed as PPC share molecular similarities, as well, and therefore high-grade serous carcinomas that originate from the fallopian tube and elsewhere in the peritoneal cavity, together with most epithelial cancers, are staged and treated similarly.
-Since 2000, FTC and PPC have generally been included in ovarian cancer clinical trials.
+Since 2000, FTC (Fallopian Tube Carcinoma) and PPC have generally been included in ovarian cancer clinical trials.
 Regardless of the site of origin, the hallmark of these cancers is their early peritoneal spread or metastases.